maurges/every-rust-gui-library/notes.md

 ## conrod-core
 Unmaintained.
 Also it's immediate mode.

+The last release wasn't that long ago, and the author has said that they still use it for their projects.
+Still, they say that egui is better in every way except default style, so why not believe them and just use egui in the first place?
+I mean, not a lot of people would consider using conrod at this point.
+Doubly so for me, since immediate mode libraries are not what I want.

+Uh-huh, the author says the idea was to have minimal dependencies, but it's 180 now, more than orbtk.
+To be fair, that's not egui per se, that's eframe, but still, come on.

 ## core-foundation
 Macos again.
 And the previous one is supposed to worn on GNUStep, what's that?